benob/pyrogue/docs/documentation.md

 print(image.tile_width)
 ```

 Note that system resources behind an image (such as the pixels uploaded to the GPU) are only disposed when the garbage collector kicks in when memory gets low.
-When using many images, it is a good idea to call `del image` when it is not used anymore.
+When using many images, it is a good idea to call `del image` when the image is not used anymore.

 ### `rl.clear()`